esn-sweden/pretix-esncard/README.md

 Optionally write a help text such as the following:

-> If you have issues proceeding due to your ESNcard, please make sure it is registered on ESNcard.org and that you type it correctly (do not include any spaces etc).
+> If you have issues proceeding due to your ESNcard, please make sure it is registered on ESNcard.org and that you type it correctly.
 >
 > If you just registered your card, it may take up to 4 hours until it shows up in our system!